 This spurred a brief bit of Loyonmania in the region.
 Locals pored over the Maules Forest looking to find the creature in his natural habitat.
 This clearly rubbed Le Loyon the wrong way, because in late 2013, someone found a neatly-folded boiler suit in the forest alongside a long, verbose note.
 In that letter, Le Loyon called its apocalyptically-geared hikes "happiness therapy," and seemed extremely annoyed that the media blew their cover.
 No longer could Le Loyon unwind in this remarkably specific way!
-"I have concluded that the media has had two effects," it wrote.
-"Deprive a person of his harmless outlet and make others feel insecure."

-There you go.
 Some people do yoga, some people wear gas masks and haunt obscure European woodlands.
 We shouldn't judge.
 Le Loyon hasn't been seen since it delivered his "suicide note," and personally, I hope whoever it was found some other way to blow off steam.

 The Catman of Greenock